Undergraduate in USA

 Education in the US

-The first level of higher education in USA is referred to as the ‘undergraduate’ level; it awards a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.
+The first level of higher education in USA is referred to as the ‘undergraduate’ level; it is called Bachelor of Arts (BA) or Bachelor of Science (BS) degree.

 Most USA study programs for undergraduates require four years of study, and a completed secondary school education is sufficient to enroll as an undergraduate student.
 First-, second- and third-year college students can transfer into U.S. undergraduate degree programs and finish the remainder of their program over there.